20+ Small Kitchen Ideas on a Budget

 8. Foldable or Stackable Chairs

-9. Take Advantage of Corner Storage Solutions
+9. Try Corner Storage Solutions

 10. Choose Light-Coloured Flooring

-Light-Coloured Flooring Kitchen Ideas
+Choose Light-Coloured Flooring

 12. Use a Pull-Out Pantry